Danbury, Essex: Victorian period

 The Church had fallen into some decay by the early 19th century when efforts were made to repair it.
 A much more significant restoration began in 1866 when George Gilbert Scott was engaged for the project.
 The Church was closed for over a year and seating capacity was increased from 434 to 569.
 The pews today still include at least 3 medieval ones.
 Many pews feature distinctive poppy heads.

 The church also contains some memorial slabs to the Mildmays.
 Sir Walter Mildmay was the founder of Emmanuel College, Cambridge and built Danbury Place in 1589.
 The original building has disappeared but another was built in 1832 in the Tudor Revival style, with red brick.
 It was acquired by the Church of England in 1845 and became a residence of the Bishop of Rochester, known as Danbury Palace, until 1892.
 Subsequently the house was in private hands, used as a maternity home during the 1939–45 War, acquired by the local authority as a college and then disposed of to developers.
 The house has now been converted into apartments.

 The mansion sits within the historic landscape of Danbury Country Park, a former medieval deer park, with later additions dating from the 18th and 19th centuries.
 It is now owned by Essex County Council and has been adapted for youth activities by Essex Outdoors.
 The history of the park and garden was researched by Kate Felus in 2007.

 Modern day

 The village is at the centre of extensive areas of woodland and heath owned by the National Trust and other conservation organisations.
 Danbury Common, a Site of Special Scientific Interest lies due south of the village centre.
 The woodlands extend into the parish of Little Baddow.
 However the quietude of the surrounding countryside contrasts with the A414 road, a major trunk route running through the village centre linking it with Maldon to the east and Chelmsford to the west.
 Several bus services running from Chelmsford link Danbury with Maldon, Great Baddow, Little Baddow, South Woodham Ferrers, Sandon and other villages around Maldon.

-Danbury has its own community magazine called The Focus.
-It covers local issues, events and is a way for local businesses to advertise the services they provide.
-Printed and published by Focus Print & Publishing Ltd in South Woodham Ferrers, it is delivered to every house in Danbury, Bicknacre and Little Baddow.
+Danbury has its own community magazine called The Focus, which is also delivered to Bicknacre and Little Baddow.